cirofabianbermudez/nvim/doc/uvm_docs.md

 ## Installation

 Easier UVM from Doulos is a Perl script code generator for UVM.
-It is very easy to use and tha advantage of using it is that you get a complete and functional UVM environment that works out of the box.
+It is very easy to use and the advantage of using it is that you get a complete and functional UVM environment that works out of the box.

 ## Input files